Special Needs Planning

 In contrast to disabled adults with Third-Party Trusts, those with Self-Settled Trusts must pay back any government benefits they receive after the creation of the Trust.
 This means that upon the disabled person’s death, the funds in the Trust must be used to pay back the government.
 Any remaining assets can then be distributed to contingent beneficiaries.

-Contact a Naperville Special Needs Estate Planning Attorney
+Contact a Yorkville Special Needs Estate Planning Attorney